dotnet/orleans/src/Documentation/streaming/streams_programming_APIs.md

 However, there is also an interesting scenario of **automatically scaled-out stateless processing**.
 In this scenario an application has a small number of streams (or even one large stream) and the goal is stateless processing.
 An example is a global stream of events, where the processing involves decoding each event and potentially forwarding it to other streams for further stateful processing.
 The stateless scaled-out stream processing can be supported in Orleans via `StatelessWorker` grains.

 **Current Status of Stateless Automatically Scaled-Out Processing:**
-This is currently not implemented (due to priority constraints).
+This is not yet implemented.
 An attempt to subscribe to a stream from a `StatelessWorker` grain will result in undefined behavior.
-[We are currently considering to support this option](https://github.com/dotnet/orleans/issues/433).
+[We are considering to support this option](https://github.com/dotnet/orleans/issues/433).

 ### Grains and Orleans Clients<a name="Grains-and-Orleans-Clients"></a>